-- Think about future things: Don’t think about the result after the match.
+- Think about future things: Don’t think about the final results of the match.
 If you think about it, you will make mistakes.

-- Think about previous things: Don’t think about bad experiences. (such as failure, unpleasant experience); Instead, think about some good experiences, such as winning in competition, great technical movements, and etc.
+- Think about previous things: Don’t think about bad experiences. (such as failure, unpleasant experience); Instead, think about some good experiences, such as winning a competition, great technical movements, etc.

 - Things to do now: Think positively.
 (If you have a sore foot or a stomachache, you must say “I am fine, everything is normal”).
 Always think about the positive side.
-Never think about the negative experience.
-You must think about the techniques you going to use before the match.
-This will increase your confidence when playing in the match.
+Never think about a negative experience.
+You must focus on the techniques you going to use during the match.
+This will increase your confidence when playing the match.

 There are many external factors (such as audiences, relatives, coaches, etc.).
-No matter what happens, you must adjust yourself well.
+No matter what happens, you must re-adjust yourself well.

 Think of external stimuli as a normal thing.
-When you build a wall in your own brain, you can’t be affected by external stimuli.
-You need to coordinate your body muscles to prevent injury as they are easily injured if they are not coordinated.
+When you build a wall in your mind, you can’t be affected by external stimuli.
+You need to coordinate your body muscles to prevent injury.